-Having established that NEAT1 levels are enhanced by an HSF1-dependent mechanism upon SFN treatment, we next sought to determine whether NEAT1 is induced as response to heat shock (HS).
-MCF7 cells were incubated at 43 °C for 30 min and either harvested directly or after recovery at 37 °C for the indicated periods.
-HSF1 was rapidly activated during HS as assessed by a mobility shift in Western blotting (Fig. 6A).
-This was accompanied by increased expression of the Hsp70 mRNA (Fig. 6B).
+Having established that NEAT1 levels are enhanced by an HSF1-dependent mechanism upon SFN treatment, we next sought to determine if NEAT1 is induced as response to heat shock (HS).
+MCF7 cells were incubated at $43^{\circ}$ C for 30 min, and either harvested directly, or after recovery at $37^{\circ}$ C for the indicated periods.
+HSF1 was rapidly activated during HS as assessed by a mobility shift in western blot (Fig. 6A).
+This was accompanied by increased expression of the HSP70 mRNA (Fig. 6B).
 Importantly, HS rapidly and transiently stimulated the expression of NEAT1 (Fig. 6C).
 This indicates that elevated NEAT1 expression is a general mechanism in the heat shock response pathway.
 Proliferation is compromised and expression of HSF1 target genes is amplified in NEAT1-depleted cells

-Elevated NEAT1 levels and paraspeckle formation in response to cellular stress are widely observed and believed to play a prosurvival role by regulating the expression of specific genes.
-To start unraveling the function of NEAT1 in the heat shock response, we measured the sensitivity of control and NEAT1-depleted cells to heat shock by cell confluence proliferation assays.
-MCF7 cells were transfected with NEAT1-specific GapmeR antisense oligonucleotides (ASOs), which generally reduced the NEAT1 expression by 70 - 80% for up to 120 h or a control GapmeR.
-Cell confluence was then monitored for 96 h using the IncuCyte® live cell analysis system.
-After the first 48 h, half of the cells were subjected to heat shock for 30 min and then returned to IncuCyte system for another 48 h.
-Strikingly, NEAT1 depletion severely decreased the confluency of MCF7 cells, indicating that NEAT1 is necessary for their proliferation or survival (Fig. 7A).
-The proliferation rate was not further decreased after heat shock compared with cells kept at 37 °C over the whole-monitoring period (Fig. 7, A and B).
-Taken together, this suggests that NEAT1 is generally required for the proliferation or survival of MCF7 cells and that an additional stress, such as heat shock, does not further affect the already growth-inhibited cells.
-Control-transfected cells generally recovered well after heat shock with only a slight reduction in confluency (Fig. 7, A and B).
+Elevated NEAT1 levels and paraspeckle formation in response to cellular stress are widely observed, and believed to play a pro-survival role by regulating the expression of specific genes.
+To start unravelling the function of NEAT1 in the heat shock response, we measured the sensitivity of control and NEAT1-depleted cells to heat shock by cell confluence proliferation assays.
+MCF7 cells were transfected with NEAT1-specific gapmeR antisense oligonucleotides (ASOs), which generally reduced the NEAT1 expression by 70-80 % for up to 120 hours, or a control gapmeR.
+Cell confluence was then monitored for 96 hours using the IncuCvte® live cell analysis system.
+After the first 48 hours, half of the cells were subjected to heat shock for 30 min, and then returned to IncuCyte system for another 48 hours.
+Strikingly, NEAT1-depletion severely decreased the confluency of MCF7 cells, indicating that NEAT1 is necessary for their proliferation or survival (Fig. 7A).
+The proliferation rate was not further decreased after heat shock compared to cells kept at 37°C over the whole monitoring period (Fig. 7A and B).
+Taken together, this suggests that NEAT1 is generally required for the proliferation or survival of MCF7 cells, and that an additional stress such as heat shock, does not further affect the already growth-inhibited cells.
+Control-transfected cells generally recovered well after heat shock with only a slight reduction in confluency (Fig 7A and B).